 Scalded shrimp is a famous traditional dish.
 The shrimp is blanched in clean boiling water.

 Guangzhou people are particularly fond of blanching shrimp because it maintains its fresh, sweet, tender, and original flavor.
-A dip into a delicious sauce makes this dish perfect.
+A dip in a delicious sauce makes this dish perfect.

 22. Braised Pork with Vermicelli

 Braised pork with vermicelli is from Sichuan and northeastern Chinese cuisine.
-It is mainly made of pork, vermicelli, pickled or fresh cabbage.
-That’s the original, but other version have arrived with richer tastes, for example, pork and vermicelli with cabbage, pork and vermicelli with tofu, pork and vermicelli with radish, etc.
+It is mainly made of pork, vermicelli, and pickled or fresh cabbage.
+That’s the original, but other versions have arrived with richer tastes, for example, pork and vermicelli with cabbage, pork, and vermicelli with tofu, pork and vermicelli with radish, etc.